cosmos/cosmos/README.md

 `CustodianAddress` to be distributed in accordance with whatever is decided by the governance system.

-Gnug holders who delegate their voting power to other validators pay 10% commission to the delegated validator.
+Quark holders who delegate their voting power to other validators pay 10% commission to the delegated validator.

 ## Governance ##################################################################

 The GnuClear hub blockchain is a distributed organization that requires a well defined governance mechanism in order to coordinate various changes to the blockchain, such as the validator set, predefined parameters of the system, as well as software and wetware protocol upgrades.

+_TODO: Remove AbsenteeismPenalty: This will go away, and we'll either create an artificial incentive for voting, or, we'll say that only the validators and the delegators' votes count, and specify how delegators can override the validator's vote._

-All gnug holders are responsible for voting on all proposals.
-Failing to vote on a proposal in a timely manner will result in the gnug holder losing `AbsenteeismPenalty` (DEFAULT 0.5%) of its gnugs at most once per `AbsenteeismPenaltyWindow` (DEFAULT 1 week) time period.
+All quark holders are responsible for voting on all proposals.
+Failing to vote on a proposal in a timely manner will result in the quark holder losing `AbsenteeismPenalty` (DEFAULT 0.5%) of its quarks at most once per `AbsenteeismPenaltyWindow` (DEFAULT 1 week) time period.

-Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens include gnugs.
+Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens include quarks.
 For each proposal, the voter may vote to take the deposit.
-If more than half of the voters choose to take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any gnugs which are burned.
+If more than half of the voters choose to take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any quarks which are burned.

 For each proposal, voters may vote with the following options: